jsdotlua/jest-lua/docs/docs/GlobalAPI.md

 ### `beforeAll(fn, timeout)`
 <a href='https://jestjs.io/docs/27.x/api#beforeallfn-timeout' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a>  <img alt='Aligned' src='img/aligned.svg'/>

 Runs a function before any of the tests in this file run.
-If the function returns a promise or is a generator, Jest Roblox waits for that promise to resolve before running tests.
+If the function returns a promise or is a generator, Jest Lua waits for that promise to resolve before running tests.

 Optionally, you can provide a `timeout` (in milliseconds) for specifying how long to wait before aborting. _Note: The default timeout is 5 seconds._